thinkaurelius/titan-web-example/README.md

 This project also shows how Groovy classes can be injected into a Java web app to enable Gremlin Groovy sweetness.
 (See [GroovyGraphOp.groovy](src/main/groovy/com/thinkaurelius/titan/webexample/GroovyGraphOp.groovy).)

-The [Graph of the Gods](http://s3.thinkaurelius.com/docs/titan/0.5.0-SNAPSHOT/getting-started.html) example data set is used.
+The [Graph of the Gods](http://s3.thinkaurelius.com/docs/titan/0.5.0/getting-started.html) example data set is used.

 A Vagrant box is provided that hosts Cassandra and Elasticsearch.

+This project is built against Titan 0.5.0.

 Getting Started
 ===============